Foldable and ...

 Traversable

-Now let’s take a look at map
+Now let’s take a look at map.

 1 | map :: (a -> b) -> [a] -> [b] |

-to deal with effects brought by various functors.
+We get the motivation of Traversable from the need of generalizing map to deal with effects brought by various functors.

 1 | class (Functor t, Foldable t) => Traversable t where |

-is introduced.
+In the default definition of Traversable, another function sequenceA is introduced.
 It folds a series of effects into a single effect:

 1 | sequenceA :: Applicative f => t (f a) -> f (t a) |

-We can also define traverse
+We can also define traverse in turn:

 1 | traverse g = sequenceA . fmap g |